 Negatives?
 Some home chefs did not like that the set comes with five vessels (bottoms) but only two lids.
 While this is a little annoying, we rarely need more than two lids, so we did not deduct too many points for this.

 Our Top-Rated Best Induction Cookware Set — Non-Stick

 Circulon - 10-Piece Hard Anodized Nonstick Cookware Set, Black

 - Durable hard-anodized.

 - Sturdy, dual-riveted handles for long-lasting, continuous use.

 This Circulon – 10-Piece Hard Anodized Nonstick Set is definitely a step up.
 The materials and construction are engineered with great attention to quality and purpose.
-When we reviewed this set, 79 percent of customers were giving it a five–star rating.
+When we reviewed this set, 79 percent of customers had given it a five–star rating.

 This set was designed with frictionless use in mind.
 The non-stick coating and innovative raised rings inside the cookware keep food from adhering to the bottom.
 This makes cooking and cleaning a simple task.

 The anodized aluminum layer is great for long-lasting durability; much more durable than stainless steel.
 You can also be sure that the riveted handles will last a long time.

 William, in August 2018, said: “After five years, the non-stick surface functions as new.”